Carmarthen: Nonconformity

 Lammas Street Chapel is the town's oldest Congregational or Independent chapel, traceable back to 1726, with the present building erected a century later.
 Union Street Chapel, now closed, was formed after a split among the Lammas Street congregation.
-Priory Chapel in Priory Street, whose current minister is Beti-Wyn James, was founded in 1872 as a branch of Ebenezer, Abergwili.
+Priory Chapel, in Priory Street, was founded in 1872 as a branch of Ebenezer, Abergwili.

-The earliest Calvinistic Methodist Chapel was Water Street Chapel, which is now closed.
+The earliest Calvinistic Methodist chapel was Water Street Chapel, which is now closed.
 It had ties with Peter Williams, who produced a celebrated Welsh-language version of the Bible in the 18th century.
 Bethania Chapel in Priory Street, dating from 1909, closed shortly after celebrating its centenary.

 Landmarks

 Carmarthen Castle

 Little remains of the medieval castle at Carmarthen, but the old Gatehouse still dominates Nott Square.
 The motte is also accessible to the public.
 Castle House, within the old walls, is a museum and Tourist Information Centre.

 Carmarthen Bridge

 The concrete A484 road bridge across the River Tywi designed by the Welsh architect Clough Williams-Ellis was completed in 1937.
 It was Grade II listed in 2003.
 The loss of the original medieval bridge that it replaced caused controversy.